Meeting Rooms

 HVL Meeting Room Policy | HVL Meeting Room Application and Release Form

 The Huntingdon Valley Library provides meeting rooms and space for organizations engaged in educational, cultural, intellectual or charitable activities.
-In accordance with the American Library Association’s Library Bill of Rights Article VI, facility use is made available to the public “on an equitable basis, regardless of the beliefs or affiliations of individuals or groups requesting its use”.
-The Huntingdon Valley Library does not endorse organizations that use the meeting rooms.
+In general accordance with the American Library Association’s Library Bill of Rights Article VI, facility use is made available to the public on an equitable basis, regardless of the beliefs or affiliations of individuals or groups requesting its use.
+The Library reserves the right to charge different fees or prioritize use based on categories of users including those associated with Lower Moreland Township through residency or with it being the primary location of organization or business operation.

-The use of the Community Room/Meeting Room(s) is a privilege and not a right and is subject to the Library’s sole and exclusive discretion.
+The use of Meeting Rooms is a privilege and not a right and is subject to the Library’s sole and exclusive discretion.

-These guidelines and policies attempt to provide fair and equitable access to the Huntingdon Valley Library facilities by balancing the needs of the community with those of the Township and Library.
+These guidelines and policies attempt to provide fair and equitable access to the Huntingdon Valley Library facilities by balancing the meeting space needs of the community with those of the Library and the Township government for official business.

 Eligible Meeting Room Users